 Benefits of Using GPS in Tracking Equipment

 Real-time tracking enables managers to locate an asset, its status, and a historical record of its movement.
 Data obtained from these practices can help improve efficiency.
 Pipelines are the lifeblood of the oil and gas industry, and just like arteries and veins, they need to be clear to run smoothly.
 Pipeline Inspection Gauges (PIGs) are devices that run inside pipelines.
 These tools take readings and pictures to detect anomalies or signs of corrosion, leading to leaks or bursts.
-Technicians can align PIG readings with an exact location by using tracking devices along pipelines and GPS-synch time and location technology.
+Technicians can align PIG readings with an exact location by tracking devices along pipelines and GPS-synch time and location technology.
 This information helps them improve the accuracy of PIG readings and reduce the time and costs associated with doing PIG runs.

 Geo-fencing and notifications use GPS to create spatial virtual fences, which can be any shape or size, to prevent entry by company vehicles.
 A case in point is Geo-fencing to prevent a high-sided vehicle from driving under a low bridge.
 Likewise, this GPS software can record and track personnel entering and leaving a geofenced zone.